MURTOMAASORTAJA/Yes/README.md

 - has to be the best so well that the very existence of it insults other drum sequencers
 - inputs and outputs midi for clock and notes
 - everything, knobs, buttons and other interface elements as big and sturdy as they can be
+- tracks for 12 instruments, each of them containing step notes (normal and light) with modifiers (accent, color)
 - best